harishvc/challenges/README.md

 4. [Reverse a linked list](https://github.com/harishvc/challenges/blob/master/linked-list-reverse.py) :thumbsup: :rocket:
 5. [Check if a linked list is a Palindrome](https://github.com/harishvc/challenges/blob/master/check-if-linkedlist-is-a-palindrome.py)
 6. [Find the middle element in a linked list](https://github.com/harishvc/challenges/blob/master/linked-list-middle-element.py) :bulb:
+7. Find the node at which the intersection of two singly linked lists begins
+8. Delete a node in the linked list

 ### Stacks
 1. [Implement stack using list](https://github.com/harishvc/challenges/blob/master/stack-implement.py)